alexanderjshall/alexanderjshall/README.md

 🎻🎻 Recent Projects 🎻🎻
 - Remedic (Full-Stack Web App) -> A web app for providing a translation service for live medical consultations with a doctor & with improving healthcare services & understanding for ESL or non-english speakers in the UK.

-💬💬 Ask Me About 💬💬 MaxMSP or my first experiences with Unity!
+💬💬 Ask Me About 💬💬 MaxMSP, my first experiences with Unity, or why programming has changed the way I write music!

 ---